thatrobotdev/.dotfiles/README.md

 # .dotfiles

-My personal dotfiles for macOS.
+My personal dotfiles for macOS, and a packaged installation script for new OSX computers.

 ## What are dotfiles?